 17. Pink Jeep Tours

-There are many fun things to do in Sedona, Arizona with kids.
+There are many fun things to do in Sedona, Arizona, with kids.
 One of these is taking a Pink Jeep Tour.
-This is a great way to explore the area and have some fun with your family.
-The tour guides are very knowledgeable and will make sure that everyone has a good time.
+This is a great way to explore the area and have fun with your family.
+The tour guides are knowledgeable and will ensure everyone has a good time.

-The price for an hour-long tour is $85 for adults and $50 for children.
+An hour-long tour costs $85 for adults and $50 for children.
 Since these tours can be self-guided, there’s no minimum or maximum number of participants per tour.

-For groups of 10 or more, you can pre-book your own private tour beforehand.
-Plus, this way there will be no worrying about trying to collect payment from all the different people afterward.
+For groups of 10 or more, you can pre-book your private tour beforehand.
+Plus, there will be no worrying about collecting payment from all the different people afterward.

 18. Red Rock Scenic Byway

 If you are looking for one of the best things to do in Sedona with kids, take them on the scenic route during your family vacation.
 This is particularly important if you are driving to visit Sedona.
 This can be a great way to show your kids around before you enter the city and see the iconic red rock formations that are truly special in Northern Arizona.

 Visiting Sedona is an experience like no other place in the world.
 So, make sure you do it right and have fun in Sedona exploring during your family vacation.